Login

 3. Citations

 Many SEO's believe that citations are the new link when it comes to ranking.
 This is especially true for localized business - a process server in Los Angeles, for example.
-Several citations of your business name, address and phone on directories are going to help with your local ranking.
-See my post on local citations, as well as 50 must-have citations for local businesses. (p.s. - Before you start submitting by hand, contact us.
+Several citations of your business name, address, and phone on directories are going to help with your local ranking.
+See my post on local citations. (p.s. - Before you start submitting by hand, contact us.
 We can save you time and money.)

 Types of Directories